 We fear that the Project's environmental monitoring practices are not adequate to ensure emissions stay within healthy levels.
 Neither the EIAs produced for local MHP operations nor Ukrainian state environmental inspections have produced adequate data to enable meaningful monitoring of the Project's air pollution impacts or ensure that the air quality surrounding MHP brigades is within healthy levels.
-This is in violation of Performance Standard 1, which requires IFC clients to establish procedures to "monitor and measure the effectiveness of the management program, as well as compliance with any related legal and/or contractual obligations and regulatory requirements."
-It also prevented the IFC from ensuring that MHP had adequate pollution prevention and control measures in place, in contravention of Performance Standards 1 and 3.
+This is in violation of Performance Requirement 1, which requires EBRD clients to establish procedures to monitor the environmental and social performance of the project, in order to determine whether the project is being implemented in accordance with the PRs and learn lessons, allocate resources and identify opportunities for continuous improvement.

 Nonetheless, in the environmental assessments we have seen for individual Project facilities, information on air quality is inadequate to determine the health-related impacts from Project pollution.
 The recent EIA disclosed by the Ukrainian Ministry of Environment for Brigade 55 is a pertinent example.
 To date, this is the longest and most comprehensive environmental assessment that has been publicly disclosed for any of the Project's poultry brigades.
 The assessment includes information on the maximum concentrations of total suspended particulate (TSP) expected to be produced at the planned site of Brigade 55 and at the edge of the sanitary protection zone, but it does not provide information on the prevalence of smaller particles - PM 10 or PM 2.5.
 TSP is an outdated measure of health risks from particulate matter, whereas the more focused measures of PM 2.5 and PM 10 are the best indicators of health risks from dust, which are specifically linked to exposure to these finer dust particles.
 Moreover, the predicted TSP levels at the edge of the sanitary protection zone are high enough that it seems entirely possible, and even likely, that PM 2.5 levels will be higher than recommended levels, and high enough to cause health impacts.
-For example, the EIA indicates that at the edge of the village of Vasylivka, expected TSP levels would reach 362 μg/m3.
-The World Health Organization's Ambient Air Quality Guideline Value for exposure to PM 2.5 on an annual average basis is 10 μg/m3, and we understand that while the ratio of TSP to PM 2.5 can vary widely, average associations between the two may place PM 2.5 levels well above that safe standard.
-246
+For example, the EIA indicates that at the edge of village of Vasylivka expected TSP levels would reach $362 \mu g/m3$ .
+The World Health Organization's Ambient Air Quality Guideline Value for exposure to PM 2.5 on an annual average basis is $10 \,\mu g/m{3}$ , and we understand that while the ratio of TSP to PM 2.5 can vary widely, average associations between the two may place PM 2.5 levels well above that safe standard.